 The Forest Preserves offer more than 200 miles of multi-use trails ideal for experiencing the woods and grasslands of Cook County on horseback.
 Visitors can ride their own horses or take a guided tour with any of the six stables offering livery service.

-Every horse using Forest Preserve trails is required to wear a horse tag.
+Every horse using the Forest Preserve trails is required to wear a horse tag.
 Each rider must also possess a rider’s license.

 Equestrian Day Pass

 The Forest Preserves of Cook County will offer an Equestrian Day Pass for riders who want to enjoy the trails for one day only.
 Riders with an Equestrian Day Pass are not required to purchase an annual horse tag or annual license if they are riding for one day only.
 Pass is valid on date of purchase and expires at the end of the following day.
 Passes must be carried at all times while riding in the Forest Preserves.

 Riders can purchase a pass online or in person at Forest Preserve Headquarters (Regular Hours: Monday through Friday – 8:30 am to 4:30 am | Seasonal Hours (May 19 – August 31): Monday through Friday – 8:30 a.m. to 6:30 pm and Saturdays from 9:00 am to 2:00 pm).